rjsf-team/react-jsonschema-form/packages/material-ui/README.md

 ### Jest configuration adjustments

-If you are using Jest you will have to update your `jest.config.json` file in to avoid problems with the import aliasing.
+If you are using Jest you may have to update your `jest.config.json` file in to avoid problems with import aliasing.

 If you are experiencing an error that is similar to `Cannot find module '@rjsf/material-ui/v4' from '<file path>'` you can add the following: